myersg86/digitalocean-x2go-ubuntu-1804/do-x2go-ubuntumate1804.md

 - You need this desktop environment but can't install a Linux-based operating system locally.
 - You need some combination of graphical desktop, high-speed Internet, reliable power source, and ability to scale resources up and down quickly.

+Remote access clients are available for Windows, Mac, and Linux.

 ## Prerequisites